 deviceTRUST is designed to allow the context to be consumed by your existing management solution such as:

 - User Environment Management (UEM) products (Ivanti User Workspace Management, RES ONE Workspace, VMware User Environment Manager, Citrix Workspace Environment Management (WEM) etc.).

 For easy consumption of this deviceTRUST context, all properties are made available within the users’ session as registry values under HKCU and / or user specific environment variables.

-Within the deviceTRUST configuration under COMPUTER CONFIGURATION\ADMINISTRATIVE TEMPLATES\DEVICETRUST you can define the persistence of those context information for the users’ registry, environment variables and through the deviceTRUST Command Processor.
-Those settings are:
+Within the deviceTRUST Console’s settings, you can define the persistence of contextual information for the Windows Event Log, Windows Registry, environment variables and through the deviceTRUST Command Processor.

 Depending on your configuration for ‘Untrusted Devices’, you should check first if client-based context information’s are available within the users’ virtual session.
 This can be achieved by checking the value of the HOST_DEVICETRUST_CONNECTED property: